Passive defect driven morphogenesis in nematic membranes

-where $A=4 k/3k_B$ and $B=(4\sigma/k_B)(1-\Delta^2)/\log(1/\Delta)$ are dimensionless parameters and $\Delta$ is a dimensionless cut-off lengthscale, see Sec.~2 in \cite{supp_mater}.
-The logarithmic divergence at $\Delta=0$ is commonly found in the context of topological defects \cite{de1993physics}.
+where $A=4 k/3k_B$ and $B=(4\sigma/k_B)(1-\Delta^2)/\log(1/\Delta)$ are dimensionless parameters and $\Delta$ is a dimensionless cut-off lengthscale.
+The logarithmic divergence at $\Delta=0$ is commonly found in the context of topological defects \cite{de1993physics} and also describes the divergence in curvature at the tip of the conical surface.
+We explore the effect of $\Delta$ on our results in Sec.~2 in \cite{supp_mater}.
 Eq.~\eqref{eq:3} leads to the existence condition for conical shapes $A(1-2\sin(\psi)^2)>2+B$.
+As observed, Eq.~\eqref{eq:3} shows that as $k/k_B$ or $k/\sigma$ increase, the minimal surface varies from a flat disc ($m=0$) to a cylinder ($m\rightarrow\infty$).
 The total free-energy associated with this minimal surface reads